fabcoins-dot-info/fabcoins.info/_posts/2016-12-31-updated-instructions-full-node.md

 ![How to Run a Full Node](/img/blog/free/how-to-run-a-full-fabcoin-node.png)

-Updated instructions for [how to run a full node](http://fabcoins.info/en/full-node) as of version **0.13.1** are now available on Fabcoin.org.
+Updated instructions for [how to run a full node](http://fabcoins.info/en/full-node) as of version **0.13.1** are now available on Fabcoins.info.
 These instructions allow one to quickly get set up and running with a full node on the following operating systems: